leewtai/leewtai.github.io/courses/linear_regression/homeworks/applied/hw4_pred_inference.md

 Please create a matrix or data frame called `summ_tab` using the formulas above that matches the output from the `coefficients` attribute under `summary.lm()`
 You may use basic functions like `pt()`, `mean()`, `sd()`, `corr()`, `sum()`, `/`, etc

+Please generate your own random dataset to demonstrate this.

 Hint: `df` stands for degrees of freedom.

 #### Q2 - different ways to generate data